2i2c-org/docs/admin/community/events.md

 Here are some common best practices and policies to ensure that the event goes smoothly.

+## Before the event

-## Make sure you are familiar with the hub admin and user guides
+### 1. Make sure you are familiar with the hub admin and user guides

 Make sure you are familiar with the [Hub Admin guide](https://docs.2i2c.org/admin/) and potentially the [Hub User guide](https://docs.2i2c.org/user/), as they contain important information about how to use the hub, common best practices as well as the features available.

 Reading the admin guide is also particularly useful for answering the questions in the next section.

-### Notify the 2i2c team about the event at least 3 weeks before an event
+### 2. Notify the 2i2c team about the event at least 3 weeks before an event

 ```{important}
 As a general rule, please **notify the 2i2c team at least 3 weeks before an event** so that we can prepare accordingly.